 You might even be wondering, what is a roadmap in project management?

 A project roadmap is a one-page graphical overview that presents high level goals and deliverables on a timeline.
 It is an incredibly useful way to manage stakeholder expectations while also communicating project objectives and project schedule with other teams.

 With a roadmap in hand, you and your stakeholders will have a better idea of the project scope and potential issues to watch out for.

-Side note: You can make a roadmap without dates in the early stages of project initiation.
-In this case, you can use our projects overview template or a Gantt chart that showcases the number of weeks or months instead of inputting specific dates.
+Tip: You can make a roadmap even if you don’t have all of your dates for the early stages of project initiation.
+In this case, you can use the monday.com Projects Overview template to showcase the number of weeks or months instead of inputting specific dates.

-What’s the difference between a roadmap and a project plan?
+What is the difference between a roadmap and a plan?

 - Client approval process